If your vehicle has a rough engine idle, possibly rising and falling; or having difficulty maintaining a steady rate of rotation, you have a problem.

 Rough Engine Idle On Carbureted Engines

-And, As we always say, Is a wire loose?
+And, as we always say, Is a wire loose?
 Did a vacuum line fall off ?
-Do not look for a complicated solution to a simple problem.
-Finally, It is common to have a problem in one area that impacts three or four others.
+Do not look for a complicated solution, to a simple problem.
+Because, it is common to have a problem in one area, that impacts three or four others.